Neurosurgery Residency Program

 2. To contribute new knowledge to the field of Neurosurgery or related Neurosciences.

+3. To engage in elective and other specialty clinical experiences.
 The final year is spent as chief resident on both the adult and pediatric services.
 This year provides extensive experience in the operative management of neurosurgical patients, as well as the responsibility for the day-to-day running of the clinical services.
 During this time, the chief resident will be exposed to increasing complexities of intracranial neurosurgical procedures.
 In addition to operative management the chief resident on the service will be responsible for the supervision and training of the junior residents on the service, as well as interaction with the neuro-intesive care staff and the endovascular neuro-intentional staff.
-On the pediatric service, the chief resident will help manage a team that will consist of a PGY-3 resident as well as several pediatric nurse practitioners and various allied pediatric subspecialists within the Children’s Hospital.
-The resident will learn to perform and master an ever more complicated series of pediatric neurosurgical operations.
+The resident will learn to perform and master an ever more complicated series of adult and pediatric neurosurgical operations.

 1. To become technically competent at completing simple neurosurgical operations, develop the knowledge base required for the conduct of such procedures, and to demonstrate more advanced professionalism, interpersonal and communicating skills and practice-based learning and systems-based practice.